Pages

 Research programs offered in the field of media anthropology by Indian universities encourage scholars to study the determinations of media technologies, micro-group cultural traditions, reception situations, and immediate social, cultural and economic configurations.
 Universities and research organizations offering research programmes in the field of media & cultural studies generally promote a local vision of acts of communication with mass media placed within a domestic communication having inter-discourse connections thus linking new communication and media technologies, television, internet and other media to the family dynamics and other conventional social and cultural networks.

-Government social organizations, cultural agencies and departments, academic and research institutions, communication consultancies working in the field of social and cultural development, media organizations, and non-government organizations working in social sectors generally advertise their vacancies in newspapers.
+Where to Look for the Job Government social organizations, cultural agencies and departments, academic and research institutions, communication consultancies working in the field of social and cultural development, media organizations, and non-government organizations working in social sectors generally advertise their vacancies in newspapers.
 Websites of these organizations also give you the details of the jobs, eligibility and application procedure.
 You can work with these agencies as a media anthropologist, cultural communication specialist, journalist, researcher and media consultant.

-The salary in media anthropology and cultural sectors depends on your qualification and experience, your expertise in social and cultural issues and on your communication skills.
+Remuneration The salary in media anthropology and cultural sectors depends on your qualification and experience, your expertise in social and cultural issues and on your communication skills.
 Having a degree or diploma in communication studies along with a good understanding of social and cultural development issues can help you to earn Rs.
 20,000 to 25,000 at entry level positions.
 A Master’s or Doctoral degree in communication studies with a formal education/specialization in social sciences/humanities is recommended for more opportunities.
 Reputed Non Government Organizations and Communication Consultancies can offer good remuneration to media anthropology professionals for their different projects/programmes.
 Inter-national donors and government partners also offers good positions for people having a good understanding of cross-cutting support in ethnographic media research.
 A strong leadership, team development and networking skills may promise you a high position in media and cultural sectors.

-As a media anthropologist one should have a good understanding of the effective communication to plan and create initiatives at all levels, from designing simple social and cultural messages for print or electronic media or for a website to strategize a complete socio-cultural communication campaign.
+Excelling your Skills As a media anthropologist one should have a good understanding of the effective communication to plan and create initiatives at all levels, from designing simple social and cultural messages for print or electronic media or for a website to strategize a complete socio-cultural communication campaign.
 Social and cultural campaigns require research based communication strategies to design and deliver media messages to the intended audiences.
 As a media anthropologist one should have to learn how a complete process of cultural modernization takes place in a country.

 Carrying research based anthropological and cultural studies for educational institutions, research organizations and media production houses requires a scientific approach capable of allowing the immersion in volatile social and cultural contexts, a capability to eliminate social and cultural distances and psychological barriers and a minute observation of microscopic behaviours.
 As a media anthropologist if you have the skills to identify social values on which cultural consumption practices are based, you may have a chance to do well in the field of applied communication.